jbelgard/Sprint-Challenge-React-Wars/README.md

 Your finished project must include all of the following requirements:

-- [ ] A list of Star Wars Characters rendered to the screen.
+- [x ] A list of Star Wars Characters rendered to the screen.
-- [ ] You must have at least one list element for each star wars character in the data set.
+- [x ] You must have at least one list element for each star wars character in the data set.
-- [ ] The list elements must all be minimally styled.
+- [x ] The list elements must all be minimally styled.
 (Don't rely on browser default styles.)

 Required best practices:

-- [ ] Consistent naming.
+- x[ ] Consistent naming.
 Examples: variables, functions, classes, and files.
-- [ ] Consistent spacing.
+- [x ] Consistent spacing.
 Examples: line breaks, around arguments and before/after functions.
-- [ ] Consistent quotation usage.
+- [x ] Consistent quotation usage.
-- [ ] Spell-check.
+- [x ] Spell-check.
-- [ ] Schedule time to review, refine and reassess your work.
+- [x ] Schedule time to review, refine and reassess your work.

 It is better to submit a challenge that meets [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) than one that attempts too much and fails.